Pester Lloyd: History during Nazi-Germany

+Since a lot of its editorial staff were of Jewish descent, a number of redakteure (editors) of the Pester Lloyd ended up as victims of the Shoah.
+Others came away with their lives but were silenced and broken.

 Since 1994 and online version

 In 1994 the publication resumed as a weekly magazine under the proud title Der Neue Pester Lloyd.
 The initial title Pester Lloyd was restored in 1999 (editor in chief: Gotthard B. Schicker).

 Since 2004, the Wiener Lloyd is part of the publication every four to six weeks, as an insert, reflecting the relations between the two capitals, Vienna and Budapest, of the former Austro-Hungarian Empire.

 In June 2009 the Pester Lloyd's print version was discontinued for economic reasons.
 New articles can still be read on the newspaper's website.

+The Pester Lloyd Online was published till 2020 and relaunched in April 2025 under a new publisher on the domain www.pesterlloyd.net.
+It continues its liberal and government-critical editorial line and tradition.